-Туре Explanation Uses Tips Expense Claim LxplanationThis is when you spend the money on what you need yourself, and claim the money back from your student group account using our Expense Process, found on your Society page under 'Finance Requests'.You must submit all itemised receipts - expenses will not be paid without this.
+Туре Explanation Uses Tips Expense Reimbursement This is when you spend the money on what you need yourself and claim the money back from your student group account using our Expense Process, found on your Society page under 'Finance Requests'.
+You must submit all itemised receipts - expenses will not be paid without this.
 Always obtain VAT receipts if possible.
-This will likely save your group the amount of the VAT.The money will be paid back into your student group account within 14 days.
+This will likely save your group the amount of the VAT.
+The money will be paid back into your account from your student group account within 14 days.
 Perfect for smaller purchases like refreshments for an event Good for more immediate needs Check how much you have in your student group account before spending anything Do not use this method for larger purchases Only use this method for amounts of money you are comfortable being without for a couple of weeks.
 No itemised receipt, no reimbursement.
-Purchase Order Forms This is where you fill out a form telling us what you want to buy, and the SU will use your student group funds to pay for it directly The form is also found on the Resource Hub Good for larger- scale purchases such as, catering companies and more expensive items Good for longer- term plans Leave plenty of time as these forms may take up to a month to process.
-Check how much is in your student group budget before you send us a purchase order form Never sign any contracts - send them to the

-Communities team. -- -------------------
+Purchase Request This is where you fill out a form telling us what you want to buy, and the SU will use your student group funds to pay for it directly To make a purchase request use our Expense Process found in your Society page under'finance requests' Good for larger- scale purchases such as, catering companies and more expensive items Good for longer- term plans.
+Leave plenty of time as these forms may take up to a month to process.
+Check how much is in your student group budget before you send us a purchase order form Never sign any contracts - send them to The Communities team. --------------------- --- --- ---